mvolkmann/blog/src/swift/swift-ui.md

 If Preview isn't running inside the Canvas area, press the "Resume" button at the top to start it.

-By default the Canvas area is only displayed when the file `ContentView.swift` is selected.
+By default a preview of the view is only displayed when the file that defines it is selected in the Navigator.
-To keep it displayed even when a different file is selected, select `ContentView.swift` and click the pin icon in the lower-left of the Canvas.
+To keep the preview of a specific view in the Canvas area even when a different file is selected, select its source file in the Navigator and click the pin icon in the lower-left of the Canvas.

 When code changes are saved and there are no errors,